Steps to become a Lawyer/Attorney in New York

 - Now that You’ve Been Admitted to the New York Bar

 Law Careers in New York

-The American Bar Association notes that in 2017, there were 177,035 practicing attorneys in the state of New York, an increase of 20.4 percent in just a decade.
-The U.S. Department of Labor Bureau of Labor Statistics (BLS) of the U.S. Department of Labor states that estimates that the annual mean wage of New York lawyers in 2017 was $161,260, making New York attorneys the third-highest paid in the nation that year.
-New York also holds the record for the second-highest level of employment of lawyers in any state in the union for 2017, at 72,760, or 8 per every 1000 jobs.
-The New York-Jersey City-White Plains New York/New Jersey metropolitan area is the highest paying metropolitan area in the country in which lawyers worked in 2017, making an annual mean wage of $175,340.
+The American Bar Association notes that in 2022, there were 187,246 practicing attorneys in the state of New York, an increase of 20.4 percent in just a decade.
+The U.S. Bureau of Labor Statistics (BLS) of the U.S. Department of Labor states that the annual mean wage of New York lawyers in 2022 was $188,900, making New York attorneys the eighth-highest paid in the nation that year.
+New York also holds the record for the second-highest level of employment of lawyers in any state in the union for 2022, at 86,230.
+The New York-Newark-Jersey City metropolitan area is the highest paying metropolitan area in the country in which lawyers worked in 2022, making an annual mean wage of $193,280.

 These well-paid attorneys in New York are kept quite busy, as the FBI reports that in 2017, 356.7 violent crimes were committed per 100,000 people.
 This rate is lower than the rate of violent crime in the U.S. as a whole, but still gives New York attorneys plenty of work.
 If you wish to join the rolls of these New York lawyers and become a licensed member of the New York Bar Association, keep reading.